Estimate Time5 min

 While short-term investments are great for maintaining liquidity and flexibility and avoiding the risk of losing money in a market downturn, they are not risk-free.
 Having too much of them creates its own risks.
 Possibly the greatest of these risks is that a portfolio with too much in short-term positions won’t earn enough over the long term to stay ahead of inflation.

-Historically, when the central bank has cut rates, yields on places to store short-term cash have also come down.
+Historically, when the central bank has cut rates, yields on short-term investments have also come down.
 That means that those attractive interest rates on money market funds will also come down.
 It also means when the short-term CDs and bonds you now own mature, you may be unable to find new ones that pay as much as the old ones did.
 This is called reinvestment risk.

 If not short-term investments, then what?

-What happens to bonds, cash, and interest rates in a slowdown?
+What happens to bonds and cash when rates fall?

-When the economy slows, central banks typically cut interest rates in hopes of stimulating an economic recovery, and yields on money market funds and other short-term cash destinations come down.
+While the US economy continues to grow, some economic indicators may suggest the economy has slowed.
+When the economy slows, central banks typically cut interest rates in hopes of stimulating the economy, and yields on money market funds and other short-term cash destinations come down.
 While yields on newly issued bonds will eventually also come down along with rates, the interest, (or “coupon”) that a bond pays remains unchanged until the bond matures or is redeemed by its issuer.
 That makes it possible for investors in longer-maturity bonds to enjoy today’s relatively high yields well into the future, even after rates come down and short-maturity investment returns suffer.
-In fact, bonds are the only asset class since 1950 to produce double-digit gains during recessions, providing ballast against equity market declines.

 Bond yields follow interest rates, and they also move in the opposite direction of bond prices.
-That means when rates and yields come down, as they are likely to if the economy slows, bond prices are likely to rise.
+That means when bond rates and yields come down, as they are likely to if the Fed cuts short-term rates, bond prices are likely to rise.
 Because the total return that a bond delivers to its holder is a combination of the coupon yield and any changes in the bond’s price, the combination of potential rising prices in the future and relatively high yields in today’s market could deliver returns that are significantly greater than those available on short-term investments.

 Keeping your balance